 Ceiling heights below 9 feet might require a fan that hugs the ceiling, known as a flush mount.
 Find out the distance between the ceiling and the bottom of the fan, referred to as the hanging depth.
 Allow at least 7 feet from the bottom of the fan to the floor to avoid getting hit when walking under spinning blades.

 Ceiling Fan Installation Instructions

 After the plate is installed, look for a hook or a hanging mechanism that will support the weight of the fan while attaching the wires together.
 This is essential if you do not have someone with an extra pair of hands to assist.
 Nestle the receiver inside the body and follow manufacturer instructions for attaching the body or collar to the plate.
 Secure with set screws.

-Most fans that come with a light also include a shade or a cap.
+Most fans that come with light kits also include a shade or a cap.
 Attach it as your final step, and you're finished.